JTC255/VC_Dinner_Tool/README.md

 **Ensemble mode is slower and more expensive.** Two models, twice the API cost, meaningfully more wall-clock time.

 **Ranking weights are fixed.** The 60/40 Crackedness/Fit split is hardcoded.
-If your event prioritizes Fit more heavily, that is not currently configurable in the UI.
+If your event prioritizes Fit more heavily, that isn't currently configurable in the UI.
+Code must be changed.

 **This is a triage tool, not a decision engine.** Use the output to prioritize your manual review, not to replace it.
 The final selection should involve a human reviewing the top-ranked candidates directly.